 Most fillers are biocompatible and very well tolerated.
 However, fillers made from animal sources, such as bovine collagen, may cause an allergic reaction.
 For that reason, an allergy or patch test is recommended beforehand to guard against any potential negative reactions.

 Will my health insurance cover a lip augmentation?

 No, lip augmentation is considered a cosmetic procedure.
-You will be required to pay for the lip augmentation out of pocket.
+You will be required to pay for your lip augmentation out of pocket.

 What are the most common side effects with injectable dermal fillers?

-Bruising, swelling, redness and itching may occur on the first day following the procedure but don’t usually last for much longer than that.
+Bruising, swelling, redness and itching may occur on the first day following the procedure but rarely last for much longer than that.
 However, if you are concerned about a persistent side effect, contact your doctor’s office immediately.